 Surprisingly though, only 1-3 Americans are actually familiar with the term “Brain Injury,” deeming it the “silent” epidemic.

-Traumatic brain injury affects all ages, but there a certain age ranges that are more affected than others.
+Traumatic brain injury affects all ages, but they're a certain age ranges that are more affected than others.
 Common Ages for TBI:

 Traumatic brain injury symptoms are wide-ranging and can be cognitive as well as physical.
 TBI suffers may have one or more of these symptoms, but may include others, as well:

 - difficulty with normal bodily movement

 - loss of sense of taste and smell